 When a new client comes in for a consultation, one subject we discuss is whether the client saw the at-fault party prior to the crash.
 If so, I want to know if the at-fault driver was talking on a cell phone or looking down before he/she injured my client.
 I also talk to witnesses about whether they saw or suspected cell phone use.

 If we cannot settle a case without filing a lawsuit, one of the first items I subpoena in most car accident cases is the Defendant’s cell phone records.
 My staff and I then check for incoming/outgoing calls, text messages, and Internet capability.
 We also review social media sites to determine whether any “posts” or “tweets” were made from the Defendant’s phone near the time of the accident.

 Many people view texting and driving as a reckless, willful act.
 When it causes injury to another, jurors often believe the Defendant’s recklessness warrants punitive damages.
 For this reason, punitive damages are demanded in every lawsuit I file where the at-fault party was texting while driving.
-As an attorney, my job is to maximize clients’ recovery and help deter dangerous behavior.
+As a car accident attorney, my job is to maximize clients’ recovery and help deter dangerous behavior.
 Seeking punitive damages is one part of this job in cases where another driver placed a “smartphone” ahead of my client’s safety.

 For help determining whether the driver who harmed you was distracted by a cell phone at the time of your accident, call my Columbia, SC office today at (803) 790-2800 or contact us via the live chat box below.